 - Exercise — Aerobic exercise in particular increases HDL, so aim to run, swim, bike or do any activity that will elevate your heart rate for 30 minutes, five days a week.
 Walking also has many health benefits, and there are plenty of places to go walking both indoors and outdoors in the Triangle.

 - Lose weight — All it takes is losing five to 10 percent of your body weight to improve cholesterol For example, if you weigh 175 pounds, losing around nine pounds could improve your cholesterol, which is achievable with a steady increase of exercise and diet modification.
-For healthy recipes that can help you get the nutrients you need and keep your energy up while you’re trying to lose weight, check these out.

 - Don’t smoke or quit smoking — Smoking reduces your HDL levels, lowering the levels of good cholesterol.
 The good news: one study found that within one year of quitting smoking, former smokers increased their HDL, even with the usual weight gain of about 10 pounds that’s associated with quitting smoking (which can also be associated with elevated levels of LDL and low levels of HDL).